marmeijer/geosoft2-2014-fundamentals/README.md

 # Geosoftware II WiSe 2014/15

-Handouts for background technical presentations for Geosoftware II Seminar at ifgi
+Handouts for background technical presentations for Geosoftware II Seminar at ifgi.
+These handouts are the core of the preparation of a topic.
+It should be prepared in a manner so that fellow students can use it as a starting point for making decisions during their project work.

 ## Process